stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/LTDC/LTDC_ColorKeying/readme.txt

   * distributed under the License is distributed on an "AS IS" BASIS,
   * WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
   * See the License for the specific language governing permissions and
-  * limitations under the License.
+  * limitations under the Licens
   *
   ******************************************************************************
   @endverbatim

 @par Example Description

- This example describe how to enable and use the color keying functionality.
+This example shows how to enable and use the color keying functionality.

 After LCD initialization, LCD layer 1 and color keying configuration, an image is displayed on LCD.
 Color keying is enabled/disabled on the image when the tamper button is pressed.

  Color Keying :
  --------------